DOWNLOAD PDF (10.5MB)

-Everyone has to travel at least one section of the legendary Historic Route 66 in their lives.
+Everyone has to travel at least one section of Historic Route 66 in their lives.
 Established in 1926, the legendary road stretched 2,448 miles from Chicago, Ill., to Santa Monica, Calif.

 In bad times, migrants fleeing the Dust Bowl in the 1930s traveled on Route 66 to California, their cars weighed down by possessions and unrealized dreams.
 In good times, World War II veterans saw the road as a path to freedom, loading their families into cars to explore the Americana of small-town Route 66, California’s sunny beaches and Disneyland.

-Beatnik writer Jack Kerouac may have captured the experience best in On the Road when he wrote, “ ... all the golden lands ahead of you and all kinds of unforeseen events wait lurking to surprise you and make you glad you’re alive to see.”
+Beatnik writer Jack Kerouac distilled the experience best in his book On the Road when he wrote, “ ... all the golden lands ahead of you and all kinds of unforeseen events wait lurking to surprise you and make you glad you’re alive to see.”

-What follows are some of the road's highlights, particularly when your wheels traverse New Mexico and Arizona, home to the longest uninterrupted stretch of Historic Route 66.
+What follows are the road's highlights when your wheels traverse New Mexico and Arizona, home to the longest uninterrupted stretch of Historic Route 66.

 TIP: Arizona does not observe Daylight Savings time.
 This creates a one-hour time difference between states which confuses many visitors.
 Remember this time change as you travel across state borders.

 See the best eras of the Southwest brought back to life from Native American lore to Route 66.
 Don't miss Standin' on the Corner [of Winslow, Ariz.]
 Park.
-You'll find that Winslow is a real renaissance town.
+Winslow is truly a renaissance town.

 It's as deep as a 60-story building and as wide as 20 football fields.
 Don't miss this popular meteorite impact site, located on I-40, 35 miles east of Flagstaff.

-Williams is a southern gateway to the Grand Canyon and a historic stop on Route 66.
+Historic downtown Williams with its vintage Route 66 businesses is one of the Grand Canyon area's best-kept secrets.
 A wildlife park, scenic train ride, a thrilling zipline adventure above Route 66, and a peaceful mountain retreat are waiting for you.